OBOAcademy/obook/docs/tutorial/fhkb.md

 ### 7.4 Summary

 We have used data properties that link objects to data such as string, integer, floats and Booleans etc. OWL uses the XML data types.
 We have seen a simple use of data properties to simulate birth years.
 The full FHKB also uses them to place names (given and family) on individuals as strings.
-This means one can ask for thePersonwith the given name "James", of which there are many in the FHKB.
+This means one can ask for the `Person` with the given name "James", of which there are many in the FHKB.

 Most importantly we have re-visited the open world assumption and its implications for querying an OWL ABox.
 We have looked at ways in which the ABox can be closed down – unreliably via the functional characteristic (in this particular case) and more generally via type assertions.